ziotom78/raytracing_course/tomasi-ray-tracing-10b.md

 # Implementation in Python

--   The implementation of the PCG algorithm requires wrapping when integers overflow.
+-   The PCG algorithm requires wrapping when integers overflow.
+Many languages (C++, C\#, Julia…) satisfy this requirement for **unsigned types**.

--   Unlike the languages you use, in Python there is only one `int` type, whose size adapts depending on the number to be stored.
+-   However, in Python there is only one `int` type, whose size adapts depending on the number to be stored.

 -   Overflows are not possible in Python because the Python interpreter always allocates more space to avoid losing digits.